 Will you be financially able to pay for a college education for your children or for you and your spouse to retire?
-These are just two of the long-term financial matters that most people have to deal with sooner or later.
+These are just two of the long-term financial matters that most people need to deal with sooner or later.

-Larry Burkett, a prominent Christian writer and lecturer on family financial matters, states on page 8 of his book entitled Investing for the Future, “The goals at each stage [of life] . . . all differ, but the end result is to become debt-free and develop enough surplus to live comfortably while pleasing the Lord in the process.
+Larry Burkett, a Christian writer and lecturer on family financial matters, states on page 8 of his book entitled Investing for the Future, “The goals at each stage [of life] . . . all differ, but the end result is to become debt-free and develop enough surplus to live comfortably while pleasing the Lord in the process.

 Personal or family financial planning is one of the most important things you can do to achieve your financial goals.
 Luke 14:28 supports the wisdom of planning.
-Just as it is prudent to know the cost of constructing any structure before you start to build it, it is important to know what your financial goals are before you can determine how much money you will need to achieve those goals.
+Just as it is prudent to know the cost of constructing any structure before starting to build it, it is important to know what your financial goals are before you can determine how much money you will need to achieve those goals.

 Some people may incorrectly believe that if they do financial planning, it will take away their financial freedom.
 The truth is that, over a period of years, financial planning can provide people with more financial freedom than they would have it they didn’t do the financial planning.